-The arbitral proceedings in domestic arbitrations are commenced, pursuant to Section 24(3) of Cap.
-4 when one of the parties to the arbitration agreement serves the other party with a notice requiring them to appoint an arbitrator, or (if the arbitrator is already named in the agreement) requiring them to submit the dispute to arbitration before the designated person.
+Similarly, in domestic arbitrations section 24(3) of Cap.4 provides that arbitral proceedings commence when one party to the arbitration agreement serves on the other party a notice requiring them to appoint an arbitrator, or when the dispute is submitted to the designated arbitrator in the arbitration agreement.

 In what circumstances is it possible for a state or state entity to invoke state immunity in connection with the commencement of arbitration proceedings?

 Cyprus follows the “restrictive immunity” approach which was upheld by the Supreme Court of Cyprus inCharilaos Apostolides & Sia Ltd v Embassy off the Russian Federation and others (1997) 113 CLR 802.
 In simple terms, it was held that each state respects the sovereignty of other states, thus one sovereign power cannot exercise jurisdiction over another.
 When analyzing whether a state can rely on the principle of state immunity, the nature of the cause of action will be the decisive factor.
 However, it should be noted that, with regards to acts of a commercial nature, the defence of state immunity would not be available.